 Assessing the Role of Deltaic Sediments, Quagga Mussels, and Nutrient Loading from Lake Powell’s Major Tributaries in Lake Powell Phosphorus Dynamics

-To understand the fate of nutrient loading to Lake Powell’s inlets, the USGS program LOADEST will be used in combination with historic discharge and nutrient concentrations (records generally exist from 1990-2000) from the National Water Information System (NWIS) stations: Green River at Green River, Colorado River near Cisco Utah, and San Juan River at Bluff (U.S. Geological Survey, 2004).
-Modeled riverine nutrient loading for this decade will be compared to nutrient measurements in the Lake Powell datasetto look for an advective signal of riverine nutrient loading.
+This sub-element will estimate the fate of nutrient loading to Lake Powell’s inlets using the USGS program LOADEST in combination with data on historic discharge and nutrient concentrations (records generally exist from 1990-2000) from the National Water Information System (NWIS) stations: Green River at Green River, Colorado River near Cisco Utah, and San Juan River at Bluff (U.S. Geological Survey, 2004).
+Modeled riverine nutrient loading for this decade will be compared to nutrient measurements in the Lake Powell dataset (the historical dataset has measurements of nutrient concentrations in surface and bottom waters at >20 sampling stations as well as at penstock depth at the Wahweap forebay station) to look for an advective signal of riverine nutrient loading.
 Seasonality will be taken into strong consideration given the likelihood that wintertime nutrient loading is a more important factor determining outlet release concentrations.
 Together with information about Lake Powell’s surface elevation (and associated modeling to identify large deltaic sediment inundation events), and quagga mussel establishment data, these data sources will help us better identify the most important processes controlling phosphorus availability in Lake Powell and Glen Canyon Dam releases and will also inform the development of future sampling and experimental plans.

 Seasonal Effects on P Availability and Mixing